 Next Steps

-This proposed Final Report will be posted for Public Comment for a minimum duration of 40 days.
-This second Public Comment period on the draft outputs of the CCWG follows a Public Comment period held on the Initial Report, which was open from 8 October to 11 December 2018.
-Following the closing of the Public Comment forum, the CCWG will review the Public Comments received and update this report as needed and finalize it for submission to its Chartering Organizations.
+This Final Report will be submitted to the CCWG’s Chartering Organizations and to the Board of ICANN for their consideration.

 Objective and next steps

 The new gTLD Auction Proceeds Cross-Community Working Group (CCWG) was chartered at the end of January 2017 by the Address Supporting Organization (ASO), the At-Large Advisory Committee (ALAC), the Country Code Names Supporting Organization (ccNSO), the Generic Names Supporting Organization (GNSO), the Governmental Advisory Committee (GAC), the Security and Stability Advisory Committee (SSAC), and the Root Server System Advisory Committee (RSSAC) to propose the mechanism that should be developed in order to allocate the new gTLD Auction Proceeds.
 The term ‘mechanism’ in this context refers to a funding structure that will be created to allocate the Auction Proceeds.
 Following approval of the proposal(s) by the Chartering Organizations, it is to be submitted to the ICANN Board for its consideration.